Lakatrazz/Fusion-Lists/README.md

 Profanity can be toggled on or off in Fusion settings.

 ## Global Mod Blacklist
 The Global Mod Blacklist is located at [globalModBlacklist.json](globalModBlacklist.json) and contains mod.io mods with malicious spawnables, avatars, or other features.

-These are usually leveraged by clients or extreme crashers.
+Similar to the Global Ban List, globally blacklisted mods are only for severe cases.

+Prohibited:

+     - Contains hidden, malicious content that allows the user to crash or grief public lobbies

+Allowed:

+     - Everything else (including NSFW avatars, as long as they are marked mature)